the ART of the POSSIBLE - London SW19

 • Increases glycogen (carbohydrate) storage

-• Reduces the Resting Heart Rate by increasing the heart stroke volume.
+• Reduces the Resting Heart Rate by strengthening the heart muscle and increasing the heart stroke volume.
 This improves recovery rates

-• Fast runs at your estimated VO2 max intensity to improve your Aerobic Capacity by improving the Oxygen Intake and Utilisation
+• Fast runs at your estimated VO2 max - VP, intensity to improve your Aerobic Capacity by improving the Oxygen Intake and Utilisation

 • These runs are also in Interval and Tempo format, but for shorter times or distances than Zone 3

-• This will increase your Leg Speed and Efficiency of Running - improves your Anaerobic Power
+• These will increase your Leg Speed and Efficiency of Running - improves your Anaerobic Power

 • Always run in Interval format with long recovery intervals